Finding webpages that have no links is difficult, but not impossible.

 Verify that this is set up properly in .htaccess.

 3. Get a List of URLs from Google Analytics

 Crawlers, by definition, will have a difficult time finding orphan pages.

 So using any SEO tool to find one is bound to be problematic.

-The best place to start looking for orphan pages, then, is your own Google Analytics data (or any other analytics packages you use).
+One of the best places to start looking for orphan pages is your own Google Analytics data (or any other analytics packages you use).

 As long as the pages in question have Google Analytics installed, if the page has ever been visited, there is a record of it somewhere in Google Analytics.

 To get a comprehensive list of URLs, from the left sidebar, go to Behavior > Site Content > All Pages.

 Because our orphan pages are difficult to find, the number of times they have been visited is likely to be quite low.